 Limitations with Azure Virtual Network Manager

-This article provides an overview of the current limitations when using Azure Virtual Network Manager to manage virtual networks.
-As a network administrator, it's important to understand these limitations to properly deploy an Azure Virtual Network Manager instance in your environment.
-The article covers various limitations related to Azure Virtual Network Manager, including the maximum number of virtual networks, overlapping IP spaces, and policy compliance evaluation cycle.
+This article provides an overview of the current limitations when you're using Azure Virtual Network Manager to manage virtual networks.
+Understanding these limitations can help you properly deploy an Azure Virtual Network Manager instance in your environment.
+The article covers topics like the maximum number of virtual networks, overlapping IP spaces, and the evaluation cycle for policy compliance.

 Important